Riansuwandi/Coin-Exchange-Problem/README.md

 # Coin Exchange Problem

+> [!CAUTION]
+> IMPORTANT!!
+Please use **Windows** as your operating system

+**The Coin Exchange Problem** challenges players to reach a target amount using the fewest possible coins from a set of denominations.
+The goal is to find the most efficient way to match the total with minimal coin usage.

 ## Overview

-A simple **Pyth
-on** project of **Coin Exchange Problem** using **Greedy Algorithm**.
-The goal is to provide the optimal solution for giving change using the fewest number of coins.
+A simple **Python** project of **Coin Exchange Problem** using **Greedy Algorithm**.
 The greedy algorithm always choose the largest available coin until the target of total coin is reached.
 However in some cases, greedy algorithm does not always provide an optimal solution.

 ## Features